Recent Sustainability News

 Sustainability week celebrates environmental accomplishments, October 8th, 2018

-- Getting Green discusses GVSU's Maintenance Operations with, Jeff Marcinkowski and Lawence Meredith from facilities
+- Getting Green discusses GVSU's Maintenance Operations with, Jeff Marcinkowski and Lawrence Meredith from facilities, September 24th, 2018

 - Kari Bliss and Bill Haadsma discuss The State of Recycling and The China Sword with Community Voices, September 19th, 2018